-It’s no longer far-fetched to say that drug and alcohol addiction affect nearly everyone in the United States of America.
+It’s no longer far-fetched to say that drug and alcohol addiction affects nearly everyone in the United States of America.
 The opioid crisis has reached epidemic proportions, and its recent labeling as a “public health emergency,” has done little to stop the death toll from climbing.
 The National Institute on Drug Abuse reports that more than 115 people die by opioid overdose every day in the United States.
 This figure accounts for deaths from some of the most addictive opiate substances in the country, such as heroin and hydrocodone, but doesn’t paint the complete picture of the drug crisis.

 Deaths from opioids, alcohol and other drugs now outnumber deaths from motor vehicle accidents and gun homicides combined, and the statistics grow more startling with each passing year.
 In fact, the deadliest year yet is one of the most recent.
 In 2016, the 64,000 fatal overdose death toll surpassed the American death toll from the Vietnam War, and opioids alone claimed more lives that year than breast cancer did.

 The death toll of drug addiction is quickly eclipsing that of homicide, war and other diseases.
 This unprecedented epidemic tears holes in the hearts and lives of Americans every day.
 In an attempt to uncover how deeply the drug crisis has affected the nation, The Recovery Village surveyed approximately 400 people from all corners of the country.
 The data reveals a portrait of the American public overwhelmed by a massive loss of life, yet who are hesitant to pursue healing.
 This raises the question: How many lives will be lost before treatment becomes a priority?